 Step 3: LOVE

 This step is where the rubber meets the road.
 While most people can Locate and Label their feelings, few of us know what to do with them.
-It’s at this point that we either avoid our experience with the aforementioned strategies, or we can embrace or Love our present experience by doing 3 simple things:
+It’s at this point that we either avoid our experience with the aforementioned strategies, or we embrace or Love our present experience by doing 3 simple things:

 Step 4: LOOK

 A story is the interpretation or meaning you give an event or circumstance in your life.
+When you have a story about something, the resulting feeling becomes like one of those birthday candles that won’t blow out.
+It keeps reigniting and returning.

 Step 5: LISTEN